imagry/aleph_star/README.md

 Regarding the above packages:

-on Linux the `Dierckx` package needs a fortran compiler so `sudo apt-get install gfortran`.
+on Linux `Dierckx` needs a fortran compiler so `sudo apt-get install gfortran`.
 The ML package is [Knet](https://github.com/denizyuret/Knet.jl) it requires `nvcc` (NVIDIA compiler from `Cuda`) to be in path, otherwise it will default to using the CPU thus requiring some minor modifications to the code.
 The `IJulia` package is only needed to use the Jupyter notebooks it requires a working `jupyter notebook` from the command line.
 The basic algorithm implementation (`aleph_zero` folder) uses only `DataStructures` and `Nullables` packages. `Dierckx` and `DSP` are used by the environment (described below), `PyPlot` and `Plots` are only used for interactive plotting of results, `JLD2` is for saving the results in `HDF5` format and `Knet` is used for ML.

 ## The environment